 As technology changes, a data analyst is expected to keep in touch with the latest software and tools that help in fetching, data wrangling, and describing the datasets.

-Depending on the industry, a data analyst may be provided with titles such as bioinformatics analyst, healthcare analyst, fraud analyst, business operations analyst.
+Depending on the industry, a data analyst may be provided with titles such as bioinformatics analyst, healthcare analyst, fraud analyst, and business operations analyst.
 A data analyst might be expected to have an educational background or work experience in the respective field of interest.

 What is a Data Analyst?

 In general, a data analyst is known to wear multiple hats.
-The roles and responsibilities for data analysts may differ slightly based on the industry sector they work for.
-On a typical day, a data analyst will perform the following tasks:
+The roles and responsibilities of data analysts may differ slightly based on the industry sector they work for.

 Data Munging

-Incoming data collected may not always be perfect.
-Quantitative data might be incoming into the data system as characters or in string format, causing an issue to calculate basic statistics like mean or standard deviation.
-It may have a lot of missing information rendering it infeasible to develop key strategies insights.
+It may have a lot of missing information rendering it infeasible to develop key strategies and insights.
 It may also have noise or information that may not answer the questions needed for business requirements.

-Data munging is one task that takes a majority chunk of an analyst’s time.
-It is a process of taking in raw data and cleaning it to make it conducive to research.
-This process involves many tasks not limited to formatting and filtering variables irrelevant for analysis, coming up with data imputation strategies to work with partial data or merging data from two different data sources based on key variables or timestamps, and so on.
+This process involves many tasks not limited to formatting and filtering variables irrelevant for analysis, coming up with data imputation strategies to work with partial data merging data from two different data sources based on key variables or timestamps, and so on.

 Data Exploration, Visualization, and Reporting

 Once the data is cleaned, the next task is to perform exploratory analysis on the cleaned data by measuring preliminary statistics and describing the data.
 An analytical mind is needed for the process of data exploration.

 This process helps describe the key features present in the dataset.
 An example of data exploration would be to describe a demographic variable in a survey population like age categorized by gender and using descriptive statistics to look at mean, median, and outliers.

 Creating reports regularly is also one of a data analyst’s responsibilities.
 This reporting leads to tracking the business’s growth or underlying trends or patterns that can help businesses understand their customers and offer insights and areas of improvement.